GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 # tftest modules=1 resources=4 inventory=iam-bindings-additive.yaml e2e
 ```

 ### Service Agents

-After service activation, this module will attempt to:
+By default, upon service activation, this module will perform the following actions:

+- **Create primary service agents:** For each service listed in the `var.services` variable, the module will trigger the creation of the corresponding primary service agent (if any).
-- Create the primary service agent belonging any of the services in listed `var.services`.
+- **Grant agent-specific roles:** If a service agent has a predefined role associated with it, that role will be granted on project if its API matches any of the services in `var.services`.
-- Grant the agent-specific role (if any) to all of the service agents belonging to the services listed in `var.services`.

-You can modify both of these behaviors through `var.service_agents_config`.

-A full list of service identities and their roles can be found [here](https://cloud.google.com/iam/docs/service-agents).
+You can control these actions by adjusting the settings in the `var.service_agents_config` variable.
+To prevent the creation of specific service agents or the assignment of their default roles, modify the relevant fields within this variable.

+The `service_agents` output provides a convenient way to access information about all active service agents in the project.
+Note that this output only includes details for service agents that are currently active (i.e. their API is listed in `var.services`) within your project.

+> [!IMPORTANT]
+> You can only access a service agent's details through the `service_agents` output if it's corresponding API is enabled throught the `services` variable.

+The complete list of Google Cloud service agents, including their names, default roles, and associated APIs, is maintained in the  [service-agents.yaml](./service-agents.yaml) file.
+This file is regularly updated to reflect the [official list of Google Cloud service agents](https://cloud.google.com/iam/docs/service-agents) using the [`build_service_agents`](../../tools/build_service_agents.py) script.

+#### Service Agent Aliases

+Consider the code below:
 ```hcl
 module "project" {
   source          = "./fabric/modules/project"